marymacmurray/done4today/README.md

 ### MVP

 * User Auth(Login/Register)
-  * Stay loggedin if page is refreshed
+  * Stay logged in if page is refreshed
 * Wishlist functionality-
   * User creates a wishlist
   * User adds items to wishlist
   * User deletes items from wishlist
   * User edits items on wishlist
 * Manifest material GUI
   *  Animation effects for certain clicks
   *  Interacting 404 page as well as a loading icon/page
   *  Homepage shows wishlist
   *  Updating design to be more responsive
+* Search functionality
+  * Includes a search bar

 ### Post-MVP: